Victory for Askham Bog!

 We were able to present stronger scientific evidence thanks to Alex Jones (a chartered geologist and part of JBA Consulting’s hydrogeology team), expert witnesses Professor Sir John Lawton and Professor Alastair Fitter, and first-rate planning advice.

 We also secured excellent legal representation from Emma-Louise Fenelon and Darragh Coffey of 1 Crown Office Row Chambers, who provided their time and expertise pro bono.
 We are truly grateful for their support.

 The Planning Inspector made a recommendation to the Secretary of State for Housing, Communities and Local Government in February 2020.
-A final decision is expected in the next few months.

 Please find below some of the relevant documents for the Public Inquiry.